VictorBarrigaJr/computer_science_50/README.md

 In order to accommodate students with different backgrounds, some problem sets are released in two editions: a standard edition intended for most students and a "Hacker Edition" intended for some students.
 Both editions essentially cover the same material.
 But the Hacker Edition typically presents that material from a more technical angle and poses more sophisticated questions.

-* Problem Set 0: Scratch, Problem Set 1: C, Problem Set 2: Crypto, Problem Set 3: Game of Fifteen, Problem Set 4: Breakout, Problem Set 5: Forensics, Problem Set 6: Mispellings, Problem Set 7: C$50 Finance Problem Set 8: CS50 Shuttle
+* Problem Set 0: Scratch
+* Problem Set 1: C
+* Problem Set 2: Crypto
+* Problem Set 3: Game of Fifteen
+* Problem Set 4: Breakout
+* Problem Set 5: Forensics
+* Problem Set 6: Mispellings
+* Problem Set 7: C$50 Finance
+* Problem Set 8: CS50 Shuttle

 #### Final Project ####